Graduate Diploma in Lifestyle Medicine

 3. Health Educators in corporate, community and other settings will benefit from the skills and knowledge gained in a postgraduate degree in Lifestyle Medicine.
 For example, the development of this course has been highly supported by the Health Department at the South Pacific Division of the Seventh-day Adventist church as they are seeking more people with qualifications in this area to serve as Health Directors in the various conferences of the church.

-Students can enter the Graduate Diploma in Lifestyle Medicine from any Australian Level 7 Bachelors degree (or equivalent).
+Students can enter the Graduate Diploma in Lifestyle Medicine from any Australian Level 7 Bachelors degree (or equivalent) or from a completed Graduate Certificate in Lifestyle Medicine.

 The Graduate Diploma in Lifestyle Medicine is available to citizens and residents of Australia as well as to international students studying outside of Australia.
 It is not available to international students who are in Australia on a Student visa.